Do I need disability insurance if I’m covered through work?

 Of course!
 If you want more control over your benefit amount and occupation choices, head to our Disability Insurance tool to see your options.

-For an in-depth analysis of how disability insurance works in Canada, read our Honest Guide to Disability Insurance.
+For an in-depth analysis of how disability insurance works in Canada, read our Honest Guide to Disability Insurance or learn how much disability insurance costs here.
 We get it – this is a lot of food for thought.
 But, securing your income during a personal health issue can offer peace-of-mind both today and in the future on your possible road to recovery.

 Still have questions?
 Reach out to the PolicyAdvisor team – we’re happy to chat!

 - Your group disability coverage may fall short and not meet your needs

 - Individual disability insurance coverage may be a better fit because you can choose your features and tailor the plan to your needs